 Tea plantations in Porto Formoso.
 (Photo by Randomtrip.
 All rights reserved)

-In fact, it is precisely among the tea plantations of the Chá Gorreana Factory that (in the second season) Uncle Joe Cunha meets his friend and former cellmate in the US prison, as this is where he lives with his daughter.
+In fact, it is precisely among the tea plantations of the Gorreana Tea Factory that (in the second season) Uncle Joe Cunha meets his friend and former cellmate from the U.S. prison, as this is where the man lives with his daughter (and whom they want to evict from their land).

 Inês among the tea plantations of Gorreana (São Miguel, Azores).
 (Photo by Randomtrip.
 All rights reserved)